-Starting Monday, May 1, 2023, the application process is open and you can click on this link 2023 Chipping Application to sign up to submitt your interest in participating.
+When the application process opens again, you can sign up to submitt your interest in participating.
 Allow 3-5 business days for Hayward Fire Department staff to email you with status of your request.
-All instructions and chipping schedule will be emailed after you have been qualified.
+All instructions and your chipping schedule will be emailed after you have been qualified.
 Participants will be scheduled weekly on a first-come, first-served basis.
 Residents are responsible for cutting and stacking the tree limbs and branches—and a contractor hired by the City will come to the front of each property to do the chipping.

 Do Not stack your materials for chipping until you have been given your scheduled chipping date.